 All Israel

-Israel crossed the halfway point to reach its war goals in Iran, says PM Netanyahu
+Israel crossed halfway point to reach its war goals in Iran, says PM Netanyahu

 Trump reportedly weighs stopping war with Hormuz Strait still closed